 Related: 8 Best Practices for Designing for Diversity and Inclusion

-Graphs are often used alongside reports or presentations to give detailed insights and understanding of your data.
+Graphs are often used in reports or presentations to give detailed insights into your data.

-But often graphs don’t take accessibility into account.
-Using colors that are too similar, or not labelling data can mean that your data isn’t accessible.
+But graphs often don’t take accessibility into account.
+Using colors that are too similar, or not labelling data can mean your data isn’t accessible.

-When using a graph template, like this pie chart template example below, make sure that you are using shades and contrasting colors to differentiate data.
+When using a graph template, like this pie chart example below, make sure you are using shades and contrasting colors to differentiate data.

 horitzontal bar chart template